Know Before You Go, Shaka Guide's North Shore Kauai Driving Tour

 Start Planning!

-- Entrance to Ha’ena State Park is limited to 900 daily visitors.
-You must reserve your spot in advance.
-It costs $5 for walkers and $10 to park.
+• Entrance to Ha’ena State Park is limited.
+You must reserve your entry and parking or shuttle in advance.
+It costs is $5 per person to enter and $10 to park (parking is extremely limited).
+You can also take a shuttle from a nearby park if you cannot get a parking reservation.
+The shuttle costs $35 round trip.
 Entrance for Hawaii residents is free.
-Without a voucher the road is closed passed Hanalei.
-Get a voucher here: www.gohaena.com.
+Without a reservation the road is closed passed Hanalei.
+Make your reservation up to 30 days in advance here: www.gohaena.com.

-- Limahuli Botanical Garden closes at 4 p.m. and has a $20 entry fee for adults; it’s free for children under 17.
+• Limahuli Botanical Garden is open Tuesday-Saturday.
+It closes at 3 p.m.
+There is a $25 entry fee for adults; it’s free for children under 17.
+Reservations are recommended, book here

 What to Expect!